-Faculty status is required for all principal investigators with the exception of those referenced in TTUHSC OP 73.08 Requirements for Principal Investigator Status.
+Faculty status is required for all principal investigators.
 Exceptions may be granted on a case-by-case basis by the Assistant Vice President - Research Integrity.
-TTUHSC PI must meet requirements of, TTUHSC OP 73.08, exceptions may be granted on a case by case basis by the assistant vice president for Research Integrity.
+TTUHSC PI must meet requirements of, TTUHSC OP 73.08 Requirements for Principal Investigator Status, exceptions may be granted on a case by case basis by the assistant vice president for Research Integrity.